 What forms must accompany a Motion for Contempt or To Show Cause?

-Order to Appear and Request for Court-Appointed Counsel
+1. Summons and Order to Appear and Request for Court-Appointed Counsel

 2. Explanation of Medical Bills (if the claim of contempt is for unpaid medical bills)

 What forms must accompany a Motion for Reallocation of Parental Rights?

 A Parenting Proceeding Affidavit which sets forth the current addresses of the child or children, their residences for the past five (5) years and any domestic violence convictions.